|

 Overall Goal

-ACC.25 participants will incorporate the latest science, clinical evidence-base, and best-practices, to improve prevention, care delivery, and outcomes for individuals with — or at risk for — cardiovascular disease.
+ACC.26 participants will incorporate the latest science and clinical evidence-based best-practices to improve prevention, care delivery, and outcomes for individuals with – or at risk for – cardiovascular disease.

 Overall Learning Objectives

-2. Apply guideline-derived practices to optimize care for patients with or at risk for CVD.
+- Apply guideline-driven practices to optimize care for patients with or at risk for CVD.

 Cardiac Arrhythmias